 It’s the classic chicken or egg question — which element comes first when aligning brand and culture?
 Leadership teams often ask us this question during transformation initiatives.
 While there is no one-size-fits-all answer, there are three critical questions that any leadership team must answer to understand how to begin optimizing the relationship…

 Brand positioning.
-It’s a concept pioneered by branding legends Jack Trout and Al Ries in the 1960s that has since become the essential foundation upon which all of an organization’s marketing is based —from print campaigns to digital engagement, sales outreach to recruitment efforts, content strategy to customer journey mapping.
-Defined as the…
+It was a concept pioneered by branding legends Jack Trout and Al Ries in the 1960s.
+Today, it’s the essential foundation on which comprehensive B2B marketing plans are based—from print campaigns to digital engagement, from sales outreach to recruitment efforts, and from content strategy to customer journey mapping.